Outplacement: process and theory explained

 Job Interview Training

 Job interview training prepares a candidate for the job interview they will have to undergo.
-The focus here lies on:
+The focus here lies on career development:

 - Focus on personal strengths